Sorry, there are no results for your query.

 Send this flyer home with students along with the ACCESS for ELLs Individual Student Report.
 This flyer explains each piece of score information included in the report.
 Use this guide, available in several languages, to help parents understand what scores mean and how they are used.Resource Details

-This document is intended to help Alternate ACCESS for ELLs test administrators become familiar with features of the Alternate ACCESS assessment.
+This document is intended to help Alternate ACCESS test administrators become familiar with features of the Alternate ACCESS assessment.
 One sample item is provided for each domain (Listening, Speaking, Reading, and Writing) so that test administrators can see how test items are formatted in each section.
-Only grade-level cluster 3-5 sample items are represented.Resource Details View Resource Download Now
+Only grade-level cluster 3-5 sample items are represented.Resource Details View Download Now

 Regardless of the growth model, aggregate test-score-based models of student growth require large and longitudinally connected samples of student data.
 When sample sizes are small it becomes impossible to reliably estimate and disentangle district, school and teacher effects from student growth data.